Prince527GitHub/ServerSMP-BOT/README.md

 This may work on docker, but idk how.

 ## Replit (From `Discord.py Music Bot`)
-So just so you know this bot is more then 500MB, so you need the hacker plan on replit to use this bot on there.
+So just so you know this bot is more then `500MB`, so you need the `hacker plan` on replit to use this bot on there.

 ### Pre-Setup